Ronald E. McNair Post-Baccalaureate Achievement Program

 (2) Permanent resident of the United States;

-(b) Is currently a junior or senior (with at least a year left before graduation) enrolled in a degree program at TCU and has a minimum 3.0 GPA (A GPA of less than 3.0 will be considered as space allows.)
+(b) Is currently a rising sophomore, rising junior, or rising senior (with an available summer left before graduation) enrolled in a degree program at TCU and has a minimum 3.0 GPA (A GPA of less than 3.0 will be considered as space allows.)

-(1) A first-generation college student1 with lesser income AND/OR
+(1) A first-generation college student1 with lesser income OR

-(2) A member of a group that is underrepresented in graduate education (i.e., Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, Native American, Pacific Islanders);
+(2) A member of a group that is underrepresented in graduate education; these groups are Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, and Native American Pacific Islanders.

 (d) Has not enrolled in doctoral level study at an institution of higher education.2

 (e) Has a STRONG desire to attain a Ph.D.3

 1 Lesser-income status is determined by annual taxable household income limits set by the U.S. Department of Education.
 First-generation status refers to an undergraduate neither of whose parents earned a baccalaureate degree or, in the case of a custodial parent, this parent/guardian did not earn a baccalaureate degree.

 2 Postbaccalaureate students and students who already have one bachelors degree are not eligible for the program.